Tribulation

 12 But before all this they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons, and you will be brought before kings and governors for my name’s sake.
 13 This will be a time for you to bear testimony.
 14 Settle it therefore in your minds, not to meditate beforehand how to answer; 15 for I will give you a mouth and wisdom, which none of your adversaries will be able to withstand or contradict.
 16 You will be delivered up even by parents and brothers and kinsmen and friends, and some of you they will put to death; 17 you will be hated by all for my name’s sake.
 18 But not a hair of your head will perish.
 19 By your endurance you will gain your lives.
 Luke 21:12-19

 The prophecy was not given to us for our time.
 Our Lord was warning His disciples rather directly that, “they will deliver you up.”
-Matthew describes this delivering, as tribulation and death.
+Matthew describes this delivery, as tribulation and death.
 Mark says the disciples will be delivered to councils to be beaten in synagogues and condemned to death.
-Luke says they would have hands laid on them, persecuted and delivered to synagogues and prisons; some would face death.
+Luke says they would have hands laid on them, persecuted, and delivered to synagogues and prisons; some would face death.

-The common language among the three passages is persecution and death by those in the synagogues, and by governors and kings.
+The common language among the three passages is persecution and death by those in the synagogues and by governors and kings.
 The common reason, proclaiming Messiah is Lord of all.

 Indeed, there was a lot of persecution during the early church by the Jewish leaders and the Roman Empire.
 That tribulation is the subplot to the entire book of Acts.
-The disciples were delivered up; they were brought before various councils, rulers and kings.
+The disciples were delivered up; they were brought before various councils, rulers, and kings.
 All of this happened before the fall of Jerusalem, and it continued to some extent until the Bar-Kokhba Rebellion in 132-135 AD.

 After this, the Jews no longer had any power to do anything.
 However, the Romans continued persecuting Christians on and off for the next 200 years, until 313 AD, when Constantine made Christianity the state religion.
-In Acts Chapters 4, 6, 18, 24, 25, we read of just such problems.
+In Acts Chapters 4, 6, 18, 24, and 25, we read of just such problems.

 From the Jews to the Romans, all the nations hated the Apostles and the early church.
-Paul stated that he had endured great tribulation [2Cor 11:24].
-Particularly heavy persecution occurred between 64-68AD.
+Paul stated that he had endured great tribulation [2 Cor.
+11:24].
+Particularly heavy persecution occurred between 64 and 68 AD.
 The Roman Emperor Nero was famous for his tortuous exploits against Christians.
 Who can forget the martyrs being thrown to the lions in the Roman Coliseum?

 He Who Endures